Quick Links::

 Tarvin Family Association

 Welcome to the Tarvin Family Association home page, on the web since 1995.
 The Tarvin Family Association is a very active organization of people named Tarvin or related to someone named Tarvin.
 Almost all Tarvins in the United States are descended from Richard Tarvin who immigrated from England in about 1708, settling in Maryland.
-From there, Tarvins have spread to all United States and today number in the thousands.
+From there, Tarvins have spread to all States of the Union and today number in the thousands.
 If you are a Tarvin or are related to one by blood or marriage, you are welcome to join the Tarvin Family Association.

 Tarvin News